 The members were, at Prince Philip’s insistence, to be “people who appeared likely to be in the next generations of leaders so that when the time came for them to take important decisions they would have the benefit of what they had discovered on the Study Conference to help them”.
 A number of people helped shape the final format of that first Study Conference and were delighted to find that the “great experiment” was turned into a continuing series of Study Conferences by those who found the experience so valuable themselves that they wanted to make it available to subsequent generations.
 Further Conferences were organized every six years.

 In 1981, Canadian alumni from the 1980 Commonwealth Study Conference met with then Governor General Edward Schreyer to propose he become Honorary Chair of a uniquely Canadian Study Conference.
 The Governor General agreed, and the first Governor General’s Canadian Study Conference was held in 1983.
 William Daniel of Shell Canada was the first Conference Chair, in 1983.
-He was followed by Claude Taylor (Air Canada), John Cleghorn (Royal Bank of Canada), Paul Tellier (CN Rail), Eric Newall (Syncrude Canada Ltd.), Paul Desmarais, Jr. (Power Corporation of Canada), Richard George (Suncor Energy), Annette Verschuren (NRStor Inc.), Lorraine Mitchelmore (Shell Canada) and Donald R. Lindsay (Teck Resources Limited).
+He was followed by Claude Taylor (Air Canada), John Cleghorn (Royal Bank of Canada), Paul Tellier (CN Rail), Eric Newall (Syncrude Canada Ltd.), Paul Desmarais, Jr. (Power Corporation of Canada), Richard George (Suncor Energy), Annette Verschuren (NRStor Inc.), Lorraine Mitchelmore (Shell Canada), Donald R. Lindsay (Teck Resources Limited) and Kathleen Taylor (Royal Bank of Canada).

 While the Canadian Conference continues to focus exclusively on Canadian members and issues, the overall process has remained intact.
 Each Conference Member is selected to attend as an individual, not as a delegate representing an organization or sector.
 They continue to be people who are judged to have acquired considerable occupational experience in their chosen fields, and in many cases are likely to achieve positions of influence.
 Approximately 35% of the members were from corporate management and unions with the balance from public administration and the community sector.